Kava New Leaders Grants

 To be eligible for a Kava New Leaders Grant, the project:

-We are providing funding support for up to two projects to take place between 1 November 2015 and 30 June 2016.
+We are providing funding support for up to two projects that must start after 31 May 2019.

 Projects must provide opportunities for senior Pacific heritage artists to:

 - include emerging artists as part of a project, and/or